ctbice66/Signal-Desktop-ZK/README.md

 <!-- Copyright 2014-2020 Signal Messenger, LLC -->
 <!-- SPDX-License-Identifier: AGPL-3.0-only -->

-# Signal Desktop
+# Signal Desktop with ZK Vault

-Signal Desktop is an Electron application that links with Signal
+Signal Desktop is an Electron application that links with Signal.
+ZK Vault is a zero-knowledge password manager.

 ## Install, Build, and Run